Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: The detailed simulation setup

 \section{The detailed simulation setup}

-This paper uses five different applications of nonlinear KFs to test the effectiveness of the new framework: 3D target tracking, terrain-referenced navigation, synchronous generator state estimation, pendulum state estimation, and battery state estimation.
+This paper uses five different applications of nonlinear KFs to test the effectiveness of the proposed covariance-recalibrated framework: 3D target tracking, terrain-referenced navigation, synchronous generator state estimation, pendulum state estimation, and battery state estimation.